ShumGG/SHUMTING/README.md

  ### Pause scene:

-   The option to the player to resume or exit the game
+   The option to the player to resume or exit the game.

    ![](gitimg/Pause.png)

 ### Game over scene:

-   Shows to the player the quantity of each type of enemy defeated
+   Shows to the player the quantity of each type of enemy defeated.

    ![](gitimg/Gameover.png)